M-Kruse/resume/README.md

 # resume

+The goal of this project is to provide a simple application to build a resume and output it in various formats such as PDF, DOCX, JSON, etc.

-# This uses docker-compose to facilitate the development environment
+This uses docker-compose to facilitate the development environment